-Separate and Differentiated Responsibilities
+Separate and differentiated responsibilities

-222. The duty to co-operate must be informed by the international responsibility of developed States who are major historic emitters of GHGs.
-As noted by the UNHRC Special Rapporteur, "it is important to remember that climate change is primarily caused by greenhouse gas emissions from major emitting countries.
-There is an important aspect of causality and international responsibility that must be considered."
-Recognition of that causality requires States to assume an appropriate share of (i) the cost of ensuring safe movement, (ii) receiving persons in a situation of human mobility in the context of disasters or climate change, and (iii) the provision of economic support to States which neighbour countries affected by climate change and receive disproportionate numbers of persons in a situation of human mobility in the context of disasters or climate change.
+222. The duty to co-operate must be informed by the international responsibility of developed States who are major historic emitters of greenhouse gases.
+As noted by the UN HRC Special Rapporteur, "it is important to remember that climate change is primarily caused by greenhouse gas emissions from major emitting countries.
+There is an important aspect of causality and international responsibility that must be considered".
+332 Recognition of that causality requires States to assume an appropriate share of (i) the cost of ensuring safe movement, (ii) receiving persons in a situation of human mobility in the context of disasters or climate change, and (iii) provision of economic support to States which neighbour countries effected by climate change and receive disproportionate numbers of persons in a situation of human mobility in the context of disasters or climate change.333